cdl-geneseo/geneseo-dictionary/X/XOXO.md

 # XOXO

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : XOXO

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (phrase) Traditionally means &quot;hugs and kisses.&quot; Somewhat generalized to bidding farewell.
 Popularized by the TV show &quot;Gossip Girls,&quot; which ends every episode with &quot;XOXO Gossip Girl.&quot;